dkharazi/clv/README.md

 # customer-centricity

 In most cases, customer lifetime value (or CLV) represents the present value of the future cash flows attributed to a customer relationship, or how much a customer is worth (maybe in USD) over their entire lifetime with a company.
 Marketing departments spend much of their attention on tactical initiatives, such as who to target in an upcoming seasonal email campaign or how to allocate marketing budget across channels, which can be solved by marketing mix modeling.
-However, these should be thought of as secondary initiatives, where the primary initiative or ultimate objective should be to increase the value of the firm by:
+However, these factors should be thought of as secondary initiatives, where the primary initiative or ultimate objective should be to increase the value of the firm by:
-1. Improving the acquisition of new customers
+1. Improving the acquisition of new customers (e.g. number of newly acquired customers)
-2. Improving the CLV of new and existing customers
+2. Improving the CLV of newly, acquired customers
+3. Improving the CLV of existing, retained customers
-3. Decreasing the riskiness of the customer portfolio
+4. Decreasing the riskiness of the customer portfolio

 Marketing departments shouldn't lose sight of these higher-level, fundamental objectives.
 Some companies will fail to address these objectives by assigning a single, average value to represent the CLV of all of their customers.
 By doing this, those companies are assuming every customer behaves and is worth the same.

 # CLV Assumptions and Principles

-Companies typically will make sure their cost of acquiring a customer (or CAC) is less than that customer's lifetime value.
-A company could say *"I know the CLV of each customer for my business is $100, so that's the most I can spend to acquire them."* However, the obvious reasons for why this statement is wrong relate to the following principles:
-1. Since CLV is a forward-looking estimate, we should include confidence intervals for our CLV estimates
-2. Since customers behave differently, not all customers should have the same CLV
-3. Since current sales have already happened, we should be interested in the future spend of a customer
-4. Since CLV is an estimate, we should be estimating the future cost of acquiring a customer too
+There is growing evidence that no customer is born the same, each with his or her own preferences, propensities, and potential.
+In the the [Customer Centricity Playbook](https://wsp.wharton.upenn.edu/book/customer-centricity-playbook/), Peter Fader describes this idea of *customer goodness*, which specifically ties into this assumption and thinking that each customer is born with his or her own set of inherent propensities to engage in a campaign, purchase a certain product, etc. This set of baked-in propensities manifest themselves into customer preferences and translate into a potential value.
+By following this thinking, CLV can unlock many doors for a company, since we can start to understand how much a customer is likely to spend throughout their life cycle with our company.

-To touch on the first principle, estimates of future revenue can be decomposed into four general components directly related to CLV estimates.
+In a non-contractual setting, CLV is always unknown and unobservable, since a customer never declares when he or she wants to churn.
+As a result, it is necessary to estimate each customer's CLV, which includes estimating metrics like future revenue, orders, etc. Estimates of future revenue can be decomposed into four general components directly related to the *acquisition part* of CLV estimates.
 Specifically, future revenue (or estimated CLV) can be decomposed into the following components:
 - How many customers will we acquire?
 - How long will those acquired customers stay with us?
 - How many transactions will those customers make over that horizon?
 - How valuable will those transactions be?

+Similarly, estimates of future revenue can be decomposed into nearly identical components directly related to the *retention part* of CLV estimates.
+Specifically, future revenue (or estimated RLV) can be decomposed into the following components:
+- How must customers will be retained?
+- How long will those retained customers stay with us?
+- How many transactions will those customers make over that horizon?
+- How valuable will those transactions be?

-To be specific, calculating how long acquired customers will stay with us directly relates to [survival analysis](https://lifelines.readthedocs.io/en/latest/Survival%20Analysis%20intro.html).
+To be specific, calculating how long customers will stay with us directly relates to [survival analysis](https://lifelines.readthedocs.io/en/latest/Survival%20Analysis%20intro.html).
 Then, calculating the number of orders made by customers during their lifetimes involves computing order frequency estimates using a Pareto/NBD or BG/NBD model.
 Lastly, calculating the value of customers over their lifetimes involves computing the average value of transactions using a Gamma-Gamma submodel.
 By adding up all of these components, we can calculate customer-level CLS estimates as the present value of the expected sum of discounted cash flows (DCF).

+Companies typically will make sure their cost of acquiring a customer (or CAC) is less than that customer's lifetime value.
+A company could say *"I know the CLV of each customer for my business is $100, so that's the most I can spend to acquire them."* However, the obvious reasons for why this statement is wrong relate to the following principles:
+1. Since CLV is a forward-looking estimate, we should include confidence intervals for our CLV estimates
+2. Since customers behave differently, not all customers should have the same CLV
+3. When focusing on retention, we should be interested in the future spend of a customer, since current sales have already happened
+4. When focusing on acquisition, we should be estimating the future cost of acquiring a customer, since CLV is an estimate as well in a non-contractual setting

 Regarding the second principle, an average CLV shouldn't be generalized across all customers.
 There is plenty of [evidence of customer heterogeneity](http://brucehardie.com/papers/022/fader_hardie_mksc_10.pdf), meaning we shouldn't assume customers are all the same.
 In other words, we shouldn't assume each customer's CLV is equal to the same average.
 Instead, we should assume they all have different values.

 For example, customer 1 and customer 2 have very different purchasing behaviors based on their order recency and frequency in the illustration below.
 Notice, customer 2 has a much higher likelihood of churning compared to customer 1.
-If we have the power of looking into the future at each customer's actual purchases, then we'll see customer 1 should have a higher estimated CLV compared to customer 2.
+If we gained the power of being able to see into the future and look at each customer's actual purchases, then we'll see customer 1 should have a higher estimated CLV compared to customer 2.
 This point should help illustrate how each customer should be treated differently with a different estimated CLV.

 ![CLV Illustration 1](https://raw.githubusercontent.com/dkharazi/customer-centricity/main/clv1.svg)